SightstoneOfficial/LegendaryClient/README.md

 Known Issues / TODO
 ===================
-* Ranked queue will crash - don't try it
+* Ranked / draft is glitchy.
+It will spawn multiple of the same player.
+Expect it, it will happen, but it works fine.
 * Solo Queue is buggy (if someone dodges / leaves champ select you have to restart client, for now use team queueing even for solo)
 * Team Builder is not implemented
 * Logging out doesn't update friends list / crashes. (just restart the client)
 * Replays are in work
-* ARAM sometimes shows the wrong team
 * Shop is just bad, but that's like last. (again, use official client for now if you need to purchase RP, etc.)
 * Getting invited to a game makes your status flick.
 (Not an issue but need to edit jabber-net)
 * Finish Factions
-* Try implementing up to Quadre ranked queue (I am not sure but will try)
-* Everything breaks with slow internet speed, if you don't finish loading play page before it loops again it creates multiple instances of queue items.
 * Can't join custom game if invited

 LegacyPVP